steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 On top, it is better to architect for change {% cite Pureur2021 %}.
 The most memorable explanation of MVA is that you concentrate on delivering "just enough architecture" for releasing an MVP {% cite Caroli2015 %}, {% cite Karanth2016 %}, {% cite Pureur2021 %}, {% cite Erder2021 %}, {% cite Bittner2022 %}, or {% cite Shoup2022 %}.

-As already explained via Randy Shoup's talk {% cite Shoup2022 %} in the [previous section](#introduction), there is no perfect architecture that fits all scales, alls phases, and all problem domains.
+As already explained via the start of Randy Shoup's talk {% cite Shoup2022 %} in the [previous section](#introduction), there is no perfect architecture that fits all scales, alls phases, and all problem domains.
-Thus, the MVA approach is, in my believe, the most essential lesson to learn for engineers—especially when you are in a start-up.
-Just do enough architecture and build for change.
+Thus, the MVA approach is, in my believe, the most essential lesson to learn for engineers—especially when you are in a start-up: Just do enough architecture and build for change; do not overengineer your solution.

-Based on the MVA approach, we, thus, focussed on the two following objectives when building our product/application(s):

- 1. We want to create an awesome customer-centric product (see also: MVP concept and {% cite Schultheiss2023 %}), and
- 1. we want to build a scalable, flexible, secure, and reliable microservices-oriented architecture for a fast and experiment-driven business development based on the MVA approach.

-Essentially, we want to gain—what Gregor Hohpe in {% cite Hohpe2020 %} describes as—"[economies of speed](https://www.oreilly.com/library/view/the-software-architect/9781492077534/ch35.html)" with our product via the MVP and MVA concepts which help us to stay flexible and, thus, also fast.
+The MVA approach has helped us so far to stay focussed, flexible, and, thus, also fast.

 ## How does an Event-Driven Architecture fit into that?

-In order to gain the economies of speed (see: [this section](#minimum-viable-architecture-and-our-approach-to-it)), we decided to go, as already mentioned in [this section](#introduction), with an EDA from a 10,000 feet perspective.
+As already mentioned in [this section](#introduction), we decided to go with an EDA from a 10,000 feet perspective.
-An EDA, in general, has the following benefits to us (see also: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}) as well as {% cite Hohpe2003 %} and {% cite Jansen2020 %}):
+An EDA, in general, has the following benefits {% cite Hohpe2003 %} and {% cite Jansen2020 %} (see also: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %})):

  1. Loose Coupling: Event producers and consumers in an EDA are coupled loosely and communicate asynchronously via an event broker (data format coupling only).
  1. Partial Resiliency: The event broker separates event producers and consumers from each other and, thus, introduces partial resiliency to system parts.